 He is currently Immediate Past President of the World Association for Symphonic Bands and Ensembles (WASBE).
 He also serves as a consultant for World Projects International Music Productions.

 As an arranger and transcriber of music for the wind band, Johnson’s works have been performed by wind bands from many countries.
 As a guest conductor, lecturer and clinician, Johnson has conducted wind ensembles and orchestras in the United States, Canada, Japan, Germany, France, The Netherlands, Czech Republic, Great Britain, Switzerland, Austria, New Zealand, Australia, Hong Kong, Israel, Korea, Singapore, China, Hungary and Ireland.

 Johnson was elected into the American Bandmasters Association (ABA) in 1984 and served as host for both the 73rd and 82nd ABA conventions held in San Luis Obispo in 2007 and 2016.
 In March 2014, he was elected to the ABA Board of Directors.
 He is also a member of the College Band Directors National Association and is past President of the Western Division.
 He is a life member of Kappa Kappa Psi national band fraternity and was the Sponsor of Cal Poly’s Iota Pi Chapter.
 He served as Kappa Kappa Psi‘s national Vice President for Professional Relations.

-Johnson is a member of the San Luis Obispo Rotary Club and serves on the Board of Directors of Opera San Luis Obispo.
+Johnson is a member of the San Luis Obispo Rotary Club and serves as President of the Board of Directors of Opera San Luis Obispo.